OpenPrinting/openprinting.github.io/_posts/2026-05-30-OpenPrinting News - Opportunity Open Source 4.0.md

 ![Main Auditorium](../assets/images/oosc-4.0/Main_Auditorium_IIITA.jpg)![Admin Auditorium](../assets/images/oosc-4.0/Admin_Auditorium_IIITA.jpeg)<BR>
 *IIT Allahabad: Main Auditorium and Admin Auditorium*

-Details regarding sponsors are currently being finalised and will be shared in due course.
+Details regarding sponsors are currently being finalized and will be shared in due course.

 **Rishu Kumar**, **Sudhanshu**, and **Aditya Ajay** will be the overall coordinators, and together with faculty coordinator **Prof. Bibhas Ghoshal** they will create a team of volunteers, mostly students who will do the **on-location organization**.
 They will look for local sponsors, reserve conference rooms and spaces for hallway track and exhibition, accommodation for speakers and non-local attendees, organize meals, prepare and test audio/video setup in the rooms, ...